 Every mother knows your brain learns which cries are normal and which are ominous and will bring you from a dead sleep.
 I can also crack one eye open and view the live cams on my phone at my bedside.
 So I know when the fun begins in the morning or if something wakes the dogs at night.

 I grab a smoothie and begin the morning chores.
-I have found carts that can move from area to area with me as I clean make the job that much easier.
+I have found carts that can move from area to area with me as I clean making the job that much easier.

 I start with the youngest pups checking if mom needs a bedding or potty pad change and supplementing any pups that are falling behind.
 We take daily weights on all pups for at least the first week to ensure everyone is getting what they need.
 This also gives me a chance to start getting the pups used to human smell, and being touched all over.